atari-monk/battleship-js/docs/log_task.md

 1. 06:32 - 07:03, refactor: update BattleAI and GridRenderer to improve turn management and click handling
 2. 07:04 - 07:14, refactor: update Board and DataServiceFactory to support configuration; add test cell functionality in Fleet
 3. 07:15 - 07:29, refactor: update Board and DataServiceFactory to support configuration; add test cell functionality in Fleet
+4. 09:33 - 10:01, refactor: bind console methods in LogService for improved logging functionality
+5. 10:02 - 10:32, refactor: implement resetGrid functionality in BattleGrid and GridRenderer; update BattleAI for improved turn management

 ### Plan